 In Northern Virginia, there are many people who are business owners or self-employed.
 When income is not shown on a W-2 or 1099, it can be difficult to determine what a party’s true gross income is for purposes of determining child support.
 We work with experts, including forensic accountants and certified public accountants, to determine the actual income of a party.
 We have also defended against allegations that a party earns far in excess of what they actually do earn, employing experts as needed to demonstrate the actual earnings when the client is a business owner or self-employed.

-An adverse ruling in a child support case can have far reaching financial ramifications, and such orders can only be modified upon a showing of a material change in circumstances warranting a modification.
+An adverse ruling in a child support case can have far-reaching financial ramifications, and such orders can only be modified upon a showing of a material change in circumstances warranting a modification.
 Loss of employment is one of the most common reasons for parties to seek a reduction in child support.
 We also work with clients to get an increase in child support when the client learns the other parent is earning a higher income than when support was last calculated.
 Additionally, as children age out of work-related child care, modifications are often warranted when the cost of child care was included in the last child support calculation.
 Modifications are also usually required when a child emancipates and child support needs to be re-calculated for only the remaining children owed a duty of support.

-Our attorneys also have extensive experience in litigating child support enforcement actions.
+Our Northern Virginia child support lawyers also have extensive experience in litigating child support enforcement actions.
 When a party does not abide by a child support order, the court can impose serious sanctions including fines and imprisonment.
 If you are subject to a court order to pay child support, even if you and the other parent have reached an alternate agreement, you need to ensure that it is incorporated into a new court order or you will still be subject to the prior order.
 This can result in extremely high arrearages being due as well as interest on the arrearage.
-Our attorneys have regularly litigated enforcement actions, including getting back payments for clients when a parent is not paying their Court Ordered Child Support and assisting parents who have fallen behind in child support to negotiate a settlement to avoid the sanctions that can be imposed by the court when possible.
+Our lawyers have regularly litigated enforcement actions, including getting back payments for clients when a parent is not paying their Court Ordered Child Support and assisting parents who have fallen behind in child support to negotiate a settlement to avoid the sanctions that can be imposed by the court when possible.

-Child support is a complicated legal area and you should speak with our experienced child support lawyers to discuss your case and get the answers to your questions.
+Child support is a complicated legal area and you should speak with our experienced Northern Virginia child support lawyers to discuss your case and get the answers to your questions.
 Contact our proven child support attorneys in Northern Virginia today for an initial consultation.
 We vigorously represent clients throughout Fairfax County as well as the surrounding counties, including Loudoun County, Prince William County, Arlington County and Alexandria City.